zoeyyyzou/hypertext2/README.md

                                 tqdm(data_df['tokenized_text'])]
    ```

-4. For generate hypertext and fasttext datasats, we need to merge all token to one sentences.
+4. For generate hypertext and fasttext datasats, merging all token to one sentences.

    ```python
    data_df['text'] = [" ".join(tokens) for tokens in tqdm(data_df['tokenized_text'])]